Azure/azure-sdk-for-cpp/samples/integration/vcpkg-keyvault/README.md

 # Integrating the Azure SDK for C++ into your application using vcpkg

 This application shows how to integrate the Azure SDK for C++ in your application.
-It uses vcpkg to aquire and build the Azure SDK for C++ client libraries.
+It uses vcpkg to acquire and build the Azure SDK for C++ client libraries.
 Your CMake project needs to link the libraries from vcpkg by setting the toolchain file to vcpkg (shown below).

 ## Pre-requisites